 For local governments, flexible anchor tenant structures are another option to encourage LMI subscriptions.
 Community solar projects commonly have one “anchor tenant,” a large subscriber who buys up to 50% of the output of the project.
 Local governments that serve as the anchor tenants can increase their subscription sizes on a temporary basis to cover any LMI households that drop out of the program unexpectedly.
 This reduces the risk of lower revenues for the developer while it searches for replacement subscribers, or until the original subscriber can resume making payments.
 Reserve accounts funded by a third party can function in a similar fashion to support turnover in LMI subscribers or cover for LMI households with temporary financial difficulties.

-For more information on community solar projects, view the SolSmart Issue Brief, “Expanding Solar Participation Through Community Solar.”
+For more information on community solar projects, view the SolSmart Issue Brief, “Expanding Solar Participation Through Community Solar” and the Community Solar chapter of this toolkit.

 Another tool utilized by state and local governments to increase access to solar for LMI households is to install solar on affordable housing buildings.
 In these projects, the solar energy can be used to power either the common areas or individual households.
 These installations face many challenges, however, including how to set up metering within a building.
 For example, individual units may be responsible for utility bills, but the benefits of solar energy could go to a landlord.

-California’s Multifamily Affordable Solar Housing (MASH) program addresses this challenge by providing more funding to projects that provide direct benefits to tenants, rather than simply reducing electricity loads in common areas.
-California also offers incentives for solar installations on single-family housing that meets low-income requirements under its Single Family Affordable Solar Housing (SASH) program.
+California’s Multifamily Affordable Solar Housing (MASH) program, which closes in 2021, addressed this challenge by providing more funding to projects that provide direct benefits to tenants, rather than simply reducing electricity loads in common areas.
+Meanwhile, California offers incentives for solar installations on single-family housing that meets low-income requirements under its Single Family Affordable Solar Housing (SASH) program.
 Another example is the Denver Housing Authority’s 2.5 MW project that involved small PV installations on 350 buildings.
 The finance plan for this project included power purchase agreements (PPAs), federal tax credits, and low-interest bonds.
-Massachusetts, through its Mass Solar Loan program, provides a number of credit support mechanisms for LMI families who borrow money through the program to install solar on their homes.
-These incentives include partial loan forgiveness upon system installation, an interest rate buy-down, and a loan loss reserve to encourage banks to lend to LMI homeowners.
+Massachusetts, through its recent Mass Solar Loan program, provided a number of credit support mechanisms for LMI families who borrow money through the program to install solar on their homes.
+These incentives included partial loan forgiveness upon system installation, an interest rate buy-down, and a loan loss reserve to encourage banks to lend to LMI homeowners.

 Energy Assistance Programs provide potential funding sources for state and local governments to provide utility bill assistance and energy efficiency upgrades to low-income households.
 These include the federal Weatherization Assistance Program (WAP) and the Low-Income Home Energy Assistance Program (LIHEAP).
 Until recently, solar was too costly to include in such assistance programs.
 However, as the cost of solar has declined, it is now feasible to consider small solar systems as eligible energy saving measures, particularly in locations with above-average electricity costs.
 California ran a pilot program between 2010 and 2012 in which 1,482 low-income households received solar installations with funding from the state’s LIHEAP program.
 The state continues to provide assistance today through its Low Income Weatherization Program in partnership with the nonprofit GRID Alternatives.
 Colorado is the first state in the nation to receive approval from the U.S. Department of Energy to integrate rooftop PV in WAP funds.